stakater/til/terraform/terraform-aws-eks.md

 Second issue is that if we run the pipeline in the gitlab runner, all the configuration related to eks cluster will be lost once the pipeline execution is completed.

+third point it that the `aws cli` must be configured on the node because in kubeconfig it uses awscli for authentication.

+## Problem-4

+It is related to the deletion of the cluster and its resources.
+We can easily deploy the cluster using the `master` branch of the `terraform-aws-eks` repository.

+But when we try to delete the cluster we get this error that the subnets for the vpc doesn't exist.
+After looking at the logs of the gitlab pipeline I found out that the subnets for the vpc gets created successfully and their information also exists in `terraform.tfstate` file.
+But somehow terraform doesn't know the subnets.

+In other case if we use the already existsing vpc and its subnets then the cluster is deployed and deleted successfully.

+### Solution
+This issue can be resolved by using and existing vpc.

+## Problem-5

+eks allow specific number of pod on a node although the resource memory and cpu is not utilized completely.